Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Optimal Transport Expansion and Noise Asymptotics

 For a monotonically increasing map $T: \mathrm{supp}(P) \to \R$, we define the Wasserstein distance between $T \sharp Q$ and $P$ restricted to the support of $P$ as

 In the case when $\mathrm{supp}(P) = \R$, this definition coincides with the standard $r$-Wasserstein distance $W_r ( T \sharp Q, P)$; see Lemma~\ref{lem:wasserstein-real-line} for this equivalence.

-The next theorem studies the $W_r^\ast(\cdot, \cdot)$ between the denoised distribution $T_K \sharp Q$ and the signal distribution $P$, as well as the uniform approximation error between the denoiser $T_K$ and the optimal transport map $F^{-1} \circ G$ restricted on the support of $P$. \begin{theorem}[Higher-Order Accuracy] Let $K\geq 1$ and consider the additive Gaussian noise model in Definition~\ref{def:model-setup} with $F$ that is $(2K+2)$-differentiable.
+The next theorem studies the $W_r^\ast(\cdot, \cdot)$ between the denoised distribution $T_K \sharp Q$ and the signal distribution $P$, as well as the uniform approximation error between the denoiser $T_K$ and the optimal transport map $F^{-1} \circ G$ restricted to the support of $P$. \begin{theorem}[Higher-Order Accuracy] Let $K\geq 1$ and consider the additive Gaussian noise model in Definition~\ref{def:model-setup} with $F$ that is $(2K+2)$-differentiable.
 Let $T_K$ be the $K$-th order denoiser defined above with $\{g_i\}_{i=1}^K$ defined in Theorem~\ref{thm:ot-expansion-F}.
-Assume that $\mathrm{supp}(P)$ is compact and $\inf_{x \in \mathrm{supp}(P)} F^{(1)}(x)>0$, and that $T_K$ is monotonically increasing.
+Assume that $\mathrm{supp}(P)$ is compact and $\inf_{x \in \mathrm{supp}(P)} F^{(1)}(x)>0$.
 Recall \eqref{eqn:Wasserstein-restricted}, for any $r \geq 1$, we have

 and the uniform approximation error